 Method 2.
 Change Refresh Resolution in Safe Mode

-Let’s see how to fix input signal out of range issue by the following steps.
+Let’s see how to fix the input signal out of range issue by the following steps.

 Step 1.
-Insert a bootable Windows DVD or USB media to your computer.
+Insert a bootable Windows DVD or USB media into your computer.

 Step 2.
 Restart your computer from this bootable media, and then you will enter the Windows setup menu and click on the Repair your computer option at the bottom.